makerdao/vdb-mcd-transformers/transformers/events/DOCUMENTATION.md

     Simply replace the constants and package names with your transformer.

-1. Finally add your package to the list of transformerExporters in `plugins/execute/transformerExporter.go`.
-Again alphabetically.
-This can also be generated using the `./vulcanizedb compose --config=/path/to/config.toml` command.
+1. Generate a new version of the transformerExporter with `plugins/execute/transformerExporter.go`  using the `vulcanizedb` compose command like so: `./vulcanizedb compose --config=/path/to/config.toml`.

 ### Fetching Logs

-In the event there are not logs for an event you're looking to transform in etherscan (be it in Mainnet, Kovan or other) you can generate an example raw event by deploying the contract to a local chain and emitting the event manually.
+In the event there are not logs for an event you're looking to transform in Etherscan (be it in Mainnet, Kovan or other) you can generate an example raw event by deploying the contract to a local chain and emitting the event manually.

 1. Fetch the logs from the chain based on the example event's topic zero:
    * The topic zero is based on the keccak-256 hash of the log event's method signature.
 These are located in [`pkg/transformers/shared/constants/signature.go`](../shared/constants/signature.go).